redsk/neo_concept/README.md

     neo4j-community-2.2.0-M02/bin/neo4j start

 Goto localhost:7474 to see the graph.
+Create and index on Concepts for performance reasons:

+    CREATE INDEX ON :Concept(id)

 You can now query the database.
 Example: